 - What does iron saturation mean?

 - What is the function of iron in our bodies?

 - Iron supplement side effects

-If you suffer from a sensitive stomach, finding an iron supplement that does not upset your stomach is often a challenge.
-It is important to find the right iron supplements that provide the best iron absorption for sensitive stomachs…
+If you suffer from a sensitive stomach it is often a challenge to find iron supplements that do not upset your stomach.
+It is important to find the right iron supplements and formats that work that provide the best iron absorption for sensitive stomachs.

-Here we will break down the types of iron supplements and what you need to know when finding the best supplement for your sensitive stomach.
-We will cover the following:
+Here we will break down types of iron supplements and what you need to know when finding the best supplement for your sensitive stomach.
+We will cover:

 - The different types of iron supplements you can take

 - What are liquid iron supplements?